eio-open/eio-open/README.md

-# OpenGlasses SDK
+# EIO OpenGlasses SDK

-Welcome to the **OpenGlasses SDK** — an early‑access software kit and documentation set for building Android 9–based AR experiences on the Star1s reference hardware (480 × 320 display).
+Welcome to the **EIO OpenGlasses SDK** — an early‑access software kit and documentation set for building Android 9–based AR experiences on the Star1s reference hardware (480 × 320 display).

 > **Status:** proof‑of‑concept, pre‑production hardware; APIs and structure will change.